At a glance: In-app-events relating to user actions and events sent by the app or S2S to the platform are available in in-app raw-data reports.

-- The in-app-events raw data report is the main source of activity data, meaning a chronological list of the actions performed by users after conversion (install, reinstall, re-attribution, re-engagement).
+- Main source of activity data, meaning a chronological list of the actions performed by users after conversion (install, reinstall, re-attribution, re-engagement).

 AppsFlyer in-app-events, called rich in-app events, as they contain value parameters in addition to the basic event name.
 The in-app-events report contains the parameter values.